-Please have a comfortable seat in your newly purchased camper and take some time to review this Owner's Manual.
-Because we are continuously improving the technical functions and innovating products on our units, even experienced nuCamp customers will find new and exciting information about the products and components included in this unit.
+Please have a comfortable seat in your newly purchased camper and take some time to review this owner's manual.
+Because we are continuously improving the technical functions and innovating products on our units, even experienced nuCamp customers will find new and exciting information about the products and components included in this camper.

-Pay very close attention to the boxed safety warnings, labeled DANGER, WARNING, CAUTION, and NOTICE, throughout this manual and located on your AVIA camper.
+Pay very close attention to the boxed safety warnings, labeled "DANGER", "WARNING", "CAUTION" and "NOTICE", throughout this manual and on your camper.
 These labels contain vital information pertaining to your safety and well-being.
 Lives depend on your understanding of this information to ensure proper reactions to safety hazards arising from critical situations.